Frequently Asked Questions

 Please understand how charges are assessed at the end.
 You are all equally responsible together for the common areas: Living Room, Entry ways, Kitchen, Bathrooms.
 If cleaning and or damages are noted in these areas, the bill that is received will be split equally amongst all residents who occupied the apartment.
 As for your bedroom, if you are in a single room alone, you are fully responsible for all cleaning and/or damages in that room.
 If you share a room, you and your roomie will be charged equally for the cleaning and/or damages to the room.
 We will not do ANY inspections of the apartment until ALL residents have vacated AND/OR the lease end date has passed so we can thoroughly inspect and video each apartment and are assured that there will be no more cleaning or repairs needed past what is found at this inspection.

-Refund / Inspection / Damage questions are only handled via
+Refund, Inspection, and Damage questions are only handled

-email.
-Due to the legal deadlines and timeliness required by our
+via email.
+Due to the legal deadlines and timeliness required by

-staff to properly inspect, clean, repair, delegate, invoice, (etc)
+our staff to properly inspect, clean, repair, delegate, invoice,

-all of these items and charges, we cannot be on the phones all day
+(etc) all of these items and charges, we cannot be on the phones

-during this post-move-out time.
-We generally spend about 10 hours
+all day during this post-move-out time.
+We generally spend about 10

-all emails as fast as possible.
-This has been the most efficient
+return all emails as fast as possible.
+This has been the most

-way to make sure that nothing is missed and that everyone has their
+efficient way to make sure that nothing is missed and that everyone

-deposit mailed back to them within 30 days of the lease end
+has their deposit mailed back to them within 30 days of the lease

 Need an immediate answer?
 Shoot us an email to [email protected] or give us a call at 570-207-0435.
 If we miss your call, as long as you leave a voice message we will get right back to you!